Monday, January 30, 2023

 Buddhism

 The teaching of Siddhartha Gautama (the Buddha) was a way of liberation.
-It had no other object than experiencing the end of suffering.
+Its object was experiencing the end of suffering.
 There are no Buddhist creation stories.
 Buddhists don't have doctrines they 'believe.'
 They have instructions for a practice that alleviates our pains.
 The Buddha taught that dissatisfaction comes from 'attaching' ourselves to things.
 These can be objects, people, or ideas.

 Buddhist texts are not inspired nor inerrant scripture.
 They teach that everything is always in a state of flux.
 We aren't disappointed if we don't grasp or try to control the natural order.
 Realize that people, circumstances, and ideas change.
 "Let go" of past situations and confront the new reality.

-The Buddha was Hindu.
-He believed in reincarnation and gods.
+The Buddha was a Hindu who believed in reincarnation and gods.
 But the gods were in the same predicament as humans.
 They, too, needed to learn how to transcend suffering.
 They didn't advance anyone on their path to freedom.

 The Buddha refused to speculate on purely philosophical questions.
 He remained silent when asked about the nature of the gods and the universe because the subject wasn't about freedom from suffering.
 He compared a man who asked these questions to one who, when shot with an arrow, refused help until he knew who made it, what materials, and where they came from.